How Often Should You Replace Mulch?

 Gravel or stone

-Using stone or gravel as mulch is the best option if you’re looking for longevity, as it generally lasts upwards of 10 years.
-It doesn’t decompose, fade, or require constant applications, making it a great choice for pathways, trees, and xeriscaped areas.
+Stone or gravel doesn’t require constant applications, making it a great choice for pathways, trees, and xeriscaped areas.

 Another big perk is that it doesn’t attract pests like termites or rodents, which often infest organic mulches.
 Just remember that stone traps heat, warming up surrounding areas.
 If your plants prefer cooler soil, this might not be the best option.